Above: Cologne at dusk, 26 May 2016 (6D1).

 Unteruhldingen, Prehistoric Pile Dwellings

-n and around what are now the Alps, humans in the Stone to Bronze Age began building dwellings with long poles (“piles”) on the shorelines of lakes for food, security, mobility, and trade.
+In and around what are now the Alps, humans in the Stone to Bronze Age began building dwellings with long poles (“piles”) on the shorelines of lakes for food, security, mobility, and trade.
 People eventually moved inland as seas rose.
 The lack of oxygen in deep waters meant that traces of human presence like piles and other organic remnants (e.g., clothes, food, etc.) did not suffer extreme deterioration.
 Pile dwellings have been found in six European nations and are all presently under water, which means access is obviously restricted.
 Archaeological “digs” underwater means education opportunities at the surface, including the carefully researched reproductions at the Pfahlbauten Museum on the northeastern shore of Lake Constance.
 Shown here are reproductions of 5 pile dwellings from the nearby Unteruhldingen-Stollenwiesen site from about 970 BC/BCE.
 Additional evidence of human settlement and daily life going back several thousand years provides important clues to piece together the origin story of our species.
-A total of 111 pile dwelling locations are part of the same inscription as UNESCO World Heritage Site since 2011.
+A total of 111 pile dwelling locations are part of a single inscription as UNESCO World Heritage Site since 2011.

 Upper Middle Rhine Valley (Oberes Mittelrheintal)

 There’s no worry of hearing the sirens’ call and running aground, because this is from on-board Deutsche Bahn’s InterCity IC2218 train on the way north to the city of Cologne.
 With this view of the famous Loreley rock-cliff formation, winding back and forth against the twisting Rhine river shoreline slows the total journey some.
-This area is a part of the stretch between Mainz and Koblenz, known as the Oberes Mittelrheintal (Upper Middle Rhine Valley region) which is a UNESCO World Heritage Site since 2002.
+This area is a part of the stretch between Mainz and Koblenz, known as the Oberes Mittelrheintal (Upper Middle Rhine Valley region), UNESCO World Heritage Site since 2002.

 Wadden Sea (Wattenmeer)

 Located in an intertidal zone in the southeastern reaches of the North Sea, the tidal mudflats near Cuxhaven (and near the mouth of the Elbe river) are a part of an extensive Wadden Sea nature-reserve and -park.
 It is the world’s largest unbroken system of intertidal sand- and mudflats, stretching across 3 nations including Denmark, Germany, and the Netherlands.
-The Wadden Sea park is a UNESCO World Heritage Site since 2009.
+The Wadden Sea park has been UNESCO World Heritage Site since 2009.

 This is the central staircase to the main building (van de Velde building) of Bauhaus University in Weimar.
 Completed in 1911, the building was designed by Henry van de Velde as the sculptors’ studio for what was then the Saxon Grand Ducal Art School.
 The set of Bauhaus buildings was designated as UNESCO World Heritage Site in 1996.

-At Herder Square, the Town Church of St. Peter and Paul dates back to 1500, although an original church on this site goes back to about 1245.
+At Weimar’s Herder Square, the Town Church of St. Peter and Paul dates back to 1500, although an original church on this site goes back to about 1245.
 With its name also called Herder Church after Johann Herder, the church is home to the triptych painting begun in 1552 by Cranach the Elder and completed by his son (Cranach the Junior).
 This church is a part of the “Classic Weimar” inscription as UNESCO World Heritage Site since 1998.

 Wittenberg Luther sites: Luther House, Town Church